gjf2a/sonic_pi_songs/README.md

 harmonize in thirds.
-* `midi_sampler`: This function allows a user to play a MIDI instrument (its sound specified by the `note_maker` parameter), recording the melody, until a `note_off` message of a duration given by the `completion_delay` parameter is received.
+* `midi_sampler`: This function allows a user to play a MIDI instrument (its sound specified by the `note_maker` parameter), recording the melody, until the amount of time given by the `replay_delay` parameter has passed.
 At that point, it will play an interpretation of the melody as specified by the `player` function.
   * Thus far, the only `player` function available is the `play_melody` function described above.
   * It is intended to add some more `player` functions that perform various transformations on the melody.
-  * Every `player` function has the same two parameters as `play_melody`
+  * Every `player` function has to have the same two parameters as `play_melody`
     * `note_times_list`
     * `note_maker`